 Associate Research Fellow in the School of Arts at (Birkbeck Centre for Contemporary Theatre), University of London

-Researching the presence of African Diaspora Street Dance in both the UK and US to enable a broader access and understanding to an often hidden or unspoken representation of black performance and dance over the past 200 years.
-With the aim to enhance and promote the visibility and presence of African Diaspora Street Dance as performance contextualised through historical evidence and research and presented as an important tangible form in education, academia and institutions.
+Researching the presence of African diaspora street dance in both the UK and US to enable a broader access and understanding to an often hidden or unspoken representation of black performance and dance over the past 200+ years in Britain.
+With the aim to enhance and promote the visibility and presence of African diaspora street dance through a British perspective and UK Jazzdance pre and post hip hop in education, academia, performance and research.

-The research is also a part of a future Exhibition and Performance piece 21TWENTYONE, which focuses on the autonomy of African Diaspora Street Dance as Performance in the 21st Century!
+The research will help develop a future exhibition and performance work, which focuses on the autonomy of African diaspora street dance as performance in the 21st Century!
 A presentation based on the research and workshops for community, professional or academic discourse will also be available.

 For more information or questions please get in touch

 Blurring Boundaries: Urban Street meets Contemporary Dance – Serendipity, Du Montfort University